svsticky/sadserver/README.md

 In `docs/` you can find all documentation that has been written about this project, apart from this README, as well as styleguides and templates.

-## How to set up the staging and production environment
+## Setting up the staging and production environment

 There is currently one server, `sadserver.svsticky.nl`, used in production, and one server, `dev.svsticky.nl`, used as a staging server.
 The staging server